Random-field random surfaces: Gradient fluctuations in the real-valued case

 Rearranging we get

 which implies the upper bound of the theorem. \end{proof}

 \begin{remark} An inspection of the proof of Theorem~\ref{eq:quenched gradient fluctuations} shows that the assumption that $V$ satisfies~\eqref{eq:V ellipticity} may be relaxed.
-Specifically, the proof of the lower bound in Theorem~\ref{eq:quenched gradient fluctuations} requires only that $V$ is sufficiently smooth and has sufficient growth at infinity for the identity~\eqref{eq:first quenched identity} to hold and that $|V'(x)|\le c_+ |x|$ for all $x\in\R$.
-Similarly, the proof of the upper bound in Theorem~\ref{eq:quenched gradient fluctuations} requires only that $V$ is sufficiently smooth and has sufficient growth at infinity for the identity~\eqref{eq:second quenched identity} to hold and that $V'(x)x\ge c_- x^2$ for all $x\in\R$.
+Specifically, the proof of the lower bound in Theorem~\ref{eq:quenched gradient fluctuations} requires only that $V$ is a sufficiently smooth even function, having sufficient growth at infinity for the identity~\eqref{eq:first quenched identity} to hold, and that $|V'(x)|\le c_+ |x|$ for all $x\in\R$.
+Similarly, the proof of the upper bound in Theorem~\ref{eq:quenched gradient fluctuations} requires only that $V$ is a sufficiently smooth even function, having sufficient growth at infinity for the identity~\eqref{eq:second quenched identity} to hold, and that $V'(x)\ge c_- x$ for all $x \geq 0$.
 Note that $V$ need not be convex for these relaxed assumptions to hold.

-Consequently, the lower and upper bounds in Theorem~\ref{prop3.100910} hold under the same relaxed assumptions. \end{remark}
+Consequently, the lower and upper bounds in Theorem~\ref{prop3.100910} hold under the same relaxed assumptions.